Sunday, July 29, 2018

 Consider the words from the Collect, wherein we ask God to give us … the spirit to think and do always such things as are right; that we, who cannot do any thing that is good without thee, may by thee be enabled to live according to thy will …

 This is kind of a follow-on to last week’s Collect.
-We are asking God to give us direction so we might know right from wrong and follow the right way.
+We are asking God to give us direction that we might know right from wrong and follow the right way.
 If we listen to our hearts and minds, like the aviator, mariner or adventurer without a compass, we will soon be hopelessly lost.
-With the compass God gives us we can find the One True Way, much like the compass always points North.
+With the compass God gives us, we can find the One True Way, much like the compass always points North.

 Speaking of lessons, when Saint Luke recounts the story of the prodigal son we oft think ourselves as that prodigal one returning to God so late in life.
 Yet there is far more to be learned than the titular son.